Go to our other sites

 School: St Charles College, South Africa

-Studied: Cambridge International AS & A Levels in Physics, History and Maths, and Cambridge International AS Levels in English Language and Literature, Biology, Chemistry and French
+Cambridge International AS Levels in English Language and Literature, Biology, Chemistry and French

-Career plans: A PhD and then theoretical astrophysics research
+Future plans: A PhD and then theoretical astrophysics research

 Daniel Johnson had planned a career as a research biologist until he began his Cambridge International A Level Physics course.
 'I was going to study biology at university, and took Cambridge International AS & A Level Physics and Chemistry because good results in these subjects were important for university placement,' he said.
 'However, I also knew I would only be satisfied with a career that could lead to ground-breaking research.
 The Cambridge syllabus, as well as my own exploration of the subject, convinced me that physics was, in fact, my ideal career path.'